CristinaMora/EnemyBehaviourFramework-2D/readme.md

       - Is Accelerated: False
       - Throw: False
       - Speed: 10
-  12. Add the already existing DamageEmitter component to the DamageEmitter list of the second State.
+  12. Add the already existing DamageEmitter component to the DamageEmitter list of the second State by dragging it.

 Now let’s adjust the animations: